Phileosopher/commonplace/slavery_.md

 ## Application

-The current [fashions](trends.md) of modern society treat slavery discussions as [taboo](morality-taboo.md), but the concept is farther-reaching than most people realize.
+APPLICATION: The current [fashions](trends.md) of modern society treat slavery discussions as [taboo](morality-taboo.md), but the concept is farther-reaching than most people realize.

-Most slave owners don't like to consider their activities as slavery.
+APPLICATION: Most slave owners don't like to consider their activities as slavery.
 Far too often, the word [debt](money-2_debt.md) or [coercion](power.md) is a more [fashionable](trends.md) term to enslave people, [groups](groups-small.md), and [entire countries](https://en.wikipedia.org/wiki/Haiti).

-The only outward difference between massive debt and slavery is [math](math.md) and the [stories](stories.md) people interpret about it.
+APPLICATION: The only outward difference between massive debt and slavery is [math](math.md) and the [stories](stories.md) people interpret about it.

-The line between slave and servant is murky.
+APPLICATION: The line between slave and servant is murky.
 People sometimes consent to a slavery arrangement (e.g., foreigners who don't understand the [language](language.md) of a [contract](people-contracts.md)), but won't care because it was *better* than their [culture](culture.md) of origin.

-Most people, barring [Christians](https://theologos.site/devotion-chaos/) and [leftists](leftism.md), are uncomfortable with [self-identifying](identity.md) as slaves.
+APPLICATION: Most people, barring [Christians](https://theologos.site/devotion-chaos/) and [leftists](leftism.md), are uncomfortable with [self-identifying](identity.md) as slaves.
 It's humiliating in most contexts without someone to fix it or someone to blame.

-In free societies, slavery typically comes from [perspective](image.md) more than [reality](reality.md).
+APPLICATION: In free societies, slavery typically comes from [perspective](image.md) more than [reality](reality.md).
 If everyone were to change their attitude to [self-ownership](success-1_why.md), millions of slaves would be freed overnight.

-Submitting to slavery through [fear](mind-feelings-fear.md) of a powerful master might be worse than dying, so [calculate carefully](decisions.md).
+APPLICATION: Submitting to slavery through [fear](mind-feelings-fear.md) of a powerful master might be worse than dying, so [calculate carefully](decisions.md).

-Slavery is ubiquitous, even if we don't use that specific word, and [human nature](humanity.md) means it'll always be with us barring something that would directly change human nature.
+APPLICATION: Slavery is ubiquitous, even if we don't use that specific word, and [human nature](humanity.md) means it'll always be with us barring something that would directly change human nature.

-Slavery is always [wrong](morality.md), with the single exception of when an individual is incapable of tending to their personal needs.
+APPLICATION: Slavery is always [wrong](morality.md), with the single exception of when an individual is incapable of tending to their personal needs.
 This is why we have no problem with guardianship of children or the [extremely elderly](maturity.md).

-This temptation to own slaves is so that profound the concept of equity ownership (i.e., owning an [imaginary person](image-modern.md) defined as a "corporation") is effectively slavery without an actual slave.
+APPLICATION: This temptation to own slaves is so that profound the concept of equity ownership (i.e., owning an [imaginary person](image-modern.md) defined as a "corporation") is effectively slavery without an actual slave.